 All Neighborhood Court hearings are confidential – they are not a Criminal Court proceeding, and incidents that are successfully resolved through Neighborhood Court do not proceed in Criminal Court.
 They are also voluntary – individuals who are found eligible for Neighborhood Court may choose whether to participate or to have their case handled in Criminal Court.

 Do you want to help?
 Become a volunteer court adjudicator!

 This program works through volunteers committed to restorative justice and neighborhood safety.
 Residents, merchants, students, retired persons, parents – anyone can become an adjudicator!
 You can make a difference.
 If you are interested in volunteering for Neighborhood Courts, click on this application and submit it today.
 If you have questions, call Jackson Gee at (415) 575-6328 or email him at Jackson.email@example.com.

 Have you been cited for a misdemeanor or infraction and referred to neighborhood court?

-If you have been cited for a misdemeanor or infraction and referred to Neighborhood Court, make sure you get scheduled for your court hearing as soon as possible.
+If you have been cited for a misdemeanor and referred to Neighborhood Court, make sure you get scheduled for your court hearing as soon as possible.
 If you do not have a court date yet, please call: (415) 517-4806.